Vijay Nityanand Surishwar: Elevation to senior monastic positions

+Monastic lineage

+Acharya Vijay Nityanand Surishwar Ji belongs to the Tapagaccha sect of Jainism.
+His monastic lineage traces through Acharya Vijay Vallabh Suri, a disciple of Acharya Vijayanand Suri (Atmaramji Maharaj), within a succession associated with institutional development and monastic organization in North India.

+Following the death of Acharya Vijay Indradinna Surishwar Ji in 2002 CE, senior members of the monastic community requested Acharya Vijay Nityanand Surishwar Ji to assume broader leadership responsibilities.
+With the concurrence of community elders, he was formally installed as Gachchhadhipati on Paush Sud 6, Vikram Samvat 2061 (circa January 2005 CE) at Vijay Vallabh Smarak, Delhi.
+His installation ceremony was followed by the conferment of the Gachchhadhipati title at Samana, Punjab.

 Religious and social work

 Acharya Vijay Nityanand Surishwar has been engaged in religious discourse and spiritual teaching within the Jain community.
 He holds the ecclesiastical title of "Gachchadhipati," which denotes his leadership within a monastic lineage.

 In addition to his religious leadership, he has been involved in healthcare and humanitarian work.
 Notably, he played a key role in establishing and inaugurating a 108-bed child hospital in Jamui, Bihar, in 2023, aimed at providing medical services to underprivileged communities.

 He frequently travels across Indian states, including Rajasthan and Bihar, conducting religious events, spiritual discourses, and social service activities.

 Recognition

 Acharya Vijay Nityanand Surishwar Ji Maharaj was honored with the Padma Shri in 2025 by the Government of India for his service in the field of social work.